-The airline industry is poised to reinstate change fees on flights to Hawaii for the lowest priced tickets.
+The airline industry has largely reinstated change fees on Hawaii flights for their lowest-priced tickets.
 We’ve checked all the airlines flying to and from Hawaii from the US mainland, and the news is not exactly what you want to hear at this time.
 There are three windows of opportunity for free changes on basic economy tickets, and two of those will close next week.

-But travel times are changing, and fast.
-This Thursday, unless something happens, which is highly unlikely, every airline that flies to Hawaii, except one, will reinstate change fees on their cheapest tickets as of January 1, 2022.
+But travel times have changed yet again, and quickly.
+Unless something happens, which is not at all likely, every airline that flies to Hawaii, except one, will have reinstated change fees on their cheapest tickets as of January 1, 2022.

-Alaska’s regular economy fares are normally about $30 more each way than Alaska’s Saver fares.
-Paying the added $30 assures you of assigned seating, not being last to board, and now, the likely ability to change plans at will and without cost.
-This applies to Alaska’s Hawaii flights and to their entire route network.
+Alaska’s Main economy fares to Hawaii are normally $40 more each way than Alaska’s Saver fares.
+Paying the added money assures you of assigned seating, not being last to board, as well as the ability to change plans at will and without cost other than a fare change if applicable.

-American Airlines: American will no longer allow changes for their Basic Economy fare tickets starting April 1, 2021.
-No fooling.
+American Airlines: American no longer allow changes for their Basic Economy fare tickets.

 Southwest Airlines: Southwest has the most flexible policy in the industry and does not assess change fees.
-You can cancel any ticket and have a credit for 12 months from the original purchase date.
+You can cancel any ticket and obtain a credit valid for 12 months from the original purchase date.

 How do change fees impact us on Hawaii flights?

 You may recall that up to $200 per person was the previous charge for ticket changes, as indicated below.
-That was before Alaska, American, Delta, and United all announced plans to eliminate change fees permanently on all but their cheapest tickets.
+That was before all of the airlines announced plans to eliminate change fees permanently on all but their cheapest tickets.

 Beat of Hawaii’s thoughts:

 This is another reminder to pay close attention to what you are buying when it comes to Hawaii flights.
-If regular economy fares aren’t significantly higher-priced, you should take advantage of those both now and in the future.
+If regular economy fares aren’t significantly higher-priced, you should take advantage of those both now and well into the future.

-As a case in point mentioned above, Alaska Basic Economy and Hawaii Main Cabin Basic typically only saved $30 each way compared with regular economy.
-That, while Hawaiian saved $35.
+As a case in point mentioned above, Alaska Basic Economy and Hawaii Main Cabin Basic typically only saved $30-$40 each way compared with the regular economy.
 Full fare offers the ability to have pre-assigned seats and free changes among other perks, which makes it a no-brainer to opt for whenever possible.